The 516th film I have seen in theaters…

 STAR WARS: THE RISE OF SKYWALKER Richard E. Grant as Pryde

 Speaking of General Pryde, Richard E Grant, a fantastic actor, steps in as the newest First Order baddie.
 As far as Imperials go, he’s a great one.
 Ruthless and loyal to his Emperor.
 He brings a great presence to the part.
+He should not be here though.
+This should have been Hux, 1000%.

 Star-Wars-The-Rise-of-Skywalker-Trailer-Maz-Kanata